appindesign/M-Time-Series/readme.md

 All works well.
 Then you publish to the Power BI Service, in a different timezone.
 For the Service, DateTime.LocalNow() is different from your desktop.
 Your calculation gives the wrong age.
 The purpose of this function is to give a Local Now which is always in the same time zone.
 It reaches out to an api to do so.
 The api is the [world time api]( https://worldtimeapi.org/) and the timezones are defined by area, location, region as can be found [here](https://worldtimeapi.org/timezones).

 ## fnTimeline
-Solve the problem of creating a timeline.
+*Problem Solved* Solve the problem of creating a timeline.

 With this function you can easily create the most awkward of timelines.
 For example, a timeline starting at 3 minutes and 34 seconds after 1am on the 3rd of March 2020, with an interval of 7 minutes and 30 seconds and continuing until the end of March.